Agree with our rating?

 As of this review, there is only one other complaint filed outside of the BBB regarding Capital Payments.
 In the report a merchant complained of a bad experience regarding a hold that was placed on one of his sales causing him incur fees even though he was forced to reverse the transaction.
 Later he added another note stating that Capital Payments had promised to resolve the problem and refund the fees.

-Capital Payments Fees and Rates
+Capital Payments Fees, Rates & Costs

-A Closer Look at the Contract
+A Closer Look at The Contract

 This section will no longer be updated due to the fact that Capital Payments is now Bluefin.